rohits301/100-days-of-code/log.md

 ### Day 20: Aug 9, 2021
 ######
-**Today's Progress**: 3 questions of Graphs from Must-Do-GFG list and some Visual Design in Responsive Design course! :D
+**Today's Progress**: 3 questions of Graphs from Must-Do-GFG list, completed Day 3 and Day 4 tasks of #30DaysofML Challenge and some Visual Design in Responsive web design course! :D

 **Thoughts:** 🚀 Do. 🎯